0011001011/vizuka/README.md

 It will search in its \_\_package\_\_/data/ the datas but you can force your own with __--path__ argument

+* Note that if you are effectively doing big data you should uncomment MulticoreTSNE in vizuka/dim_reduction unless you want to discover t-SNE crashed with a segfault.
+Instructions for installation can be found in requirements/requirements.apt

 What will I get ?
 -----------------